Dawidson2000/Dawidson2000/README.md

 <h1 align="left">Hello there 👋</h1>
 <p align="left">My name is Dawid and I am an aspiring Front End Developer.
 My interest in programming started in high school and continues to this day.
 I am currently studying computer science and econometrics in Krakow.
-In private, I mainly focused on React with Javascript and Typescript.</p>
+In private, I mainly focus on React with Javascript and Typescript.</p>

 <h1 align="left">A little more about me</h1>
 <h3>My Studies 👨‍🎓</h3>